Malaysia Airlines Flight 370: Radar

 At 01:20:31 MYT, Flight 370 was observed on radar at the Kuala Lumpur ACC as it passed the navigational waypoint IGARI (6°56′12″N 103°35′6″E) in the Gulf of Thailand; five seconds later, the Mode-S symbol disappeared from radar screens.
 At 01:21:13, Flight 370 disappeared from the radar screen at Kuala Lumpur ACC and was lost at about the same time on radar at Ho Chi Minh ACC, which reported that the aircraft was at the nearby waypoint BITOD.
 Air traffic control uses secondary radar, which relies on a signal emitted by a transponder on each aircraft; therefore, the ADS-B transponder was no longer functioning on Flight 370 after 01:21.
 The final transponder data indicated that the aircraft was flying at its assigned cruise altitude of flight level 350 and was travelling at 471 kn true airspeed.
 There were few clouds around this point, and no rain or lightning nearby.
 Later analysis estimated that Flight 370 had 41500 kg of fuel when it disappeared from secondary radar.

-At the time that the transponder stopped functioning, military radar showed Flight 370 turning right, but then beginning a left turn to a southwesterly direction.
+At the time that the transponder stopped functioning, the Malaysian military's primary radar showed Flight 370 turning right, but then beginning a left turn to a southwesterly direction.
 From 01:30:35 until 01:35, military radar showed Flight 370 at 35700 ft on a 231° magnetic heading, with a ground speed of 496 kn.
 Flight 370 continued across the Malay Peninsula, fluctuating between 31000 and 33000 ft in altitude.
 A civilian primary radar at Sultan Ismail Petra Airport with a 60 nmi range made four detections of an unidentified aircraft between 01:30:37 and 01:52:35; the tracks of the unidentified aircraft are "consistent with those of the military data".
 At 01:52, Flight 370 was detected passing just south of the island of Penang.
 From there, the aircraft flew across the Strait of Malacca, passing close to the waypoint VAMPI, and Pulau Perak at 02:03, after which it flew along air route N571 to waypoints MEKAR, NILAM, and possibly IGOGU.
 The last known radar detection, from a point near the limits of Malaysian military radar, was at 02:22, 10 nmi after passing waypoint MEKAR (which is 237 nmi from Penang) and 247.3 nmi northwest of Penang airport at an altitude of 29500 ft.